 As previously reported, the Company responded to an October 2007 subpoena from the U.S. Department of Health & Human Services Office of Inspector General's regional office in New York.
-On August 17, 2011, the United States District Court for the Southern District of New York unsealed a False Claims Act lawsuit, United States of America ex rel.
+On August 17, 2011, the U.S. District Court for the Southern District of New York unsealed a False Claims Act lawsuit, United States of America ex rel.
 NPT Associates v.
 Laboratory Corporation of America Holdings, which alleges that the Company offered UnitedHealthcare kickbacks in the form of discounts in return for Medicare business.
 The Plaintiff's Third Amended Complaint further alleges that the Company's billing practices violated the False Claims Acts of 14 states and the District of Columbia.
 The lawsuit seeks actual and treble damages and civil penalties for each alleged false claim, as well as recovery of costs, attorney's fees, and legal expenses.
 Neither the U.S. government nor any state government has intervened in the lawsuit.
 The Company's Motion to Dismiss was granted in October 2014 and Plaintiff was granted the right to replead.
-On January 11, 2016, Plaintiff filed a motion requesting leave to file an amended complaint under seal and to vacate the briefing schedule for the Company's motion to dismiss while the government reviews the amended complaint.
+On January 11, 2016, Plaintiff filed a motion requesting leave to file an amended complaint under seal and to vacate the briefing schedule for the Company's Motion to Dismiss while the government reviews the amended complaint.
 The Court granted the motion and vacated the briefing dates.
-Plaintiff then filed an amended complaint under seal.
+Plaintiff then filed the Amended Complaint under seal.
 The Company will vigorously defend the lawsuit.

 In addition, the Company has received various other subpoenas since 2007 related to Medicaid billing.
 In October 2009, the Company received a subpoena from the State of Michigan Department of Attorney General seeking documents related to its billing to Michigan Medicaid.
 The Company cooperated with this request.
-In October 2013, the Company received a civil investigative demand from the State of Texas Office of the Attorney General requesting documents related to its billing to Texas Medicaid.
+In October 2013, the Company received a Civil Investigative Demand from the State of Texas Office of the Attorney General requesting documents related to its billing to Texas Medicaid.
+The Company cooperated with this request.
+On October 5, 2018, the Company received a second Civil Investigative Demand from the State of Texas Office of the Attorney General requesting documents related to its billing to Texas Medicaid.
 The Company is cooperating with this request.

 On May 2, 2013, the Company was served with a False Claims Act lawsuit, State of Georgia ex rel.
 Hunter Laboratories, LLC and Chris Riedel v.
 Quest Diagnostics Incorporated, et al., filed in the State Court of Fulton County, Georgia.
 The lawsuit, filed by a competitor laboratory, alleges that the Company overcharged Georgia's Medicaid program.
-The State of Georgia filed a Notice of Declination on August 13, 2012, before the Company was served with the Complaint.
-The case was removed to the United States District Court for the Northern District of Georgia.
+The State of Georgia filed a Notice of Declination on August 13, 2012, before the Company was served with the complaint.
+The case was removed to the U.S. District Court for the Northern District of Georgia.
 The lawsuit seeks actual and treble damages and civil penalties for each alleged false claim, as well as recovery of costs, attorney's fees, and legal expenses.
 On March 14, 2014, the Company's Motion to Dismiss was granted.
 The Plaintiffs repled their complaint, and the Company filed a Motion to Dismiss the First Amended Complaint.
 In May 2015, the Court dismissed the Plaintiffs' anti-kickback claim and remanded the remaining state law claims to the State Court of Fulton County.
 In July 2015, the Company filed a Motion to Dismiss these remaining claims.
 The Plaintiffs filed an opposition to the Company's Motion to Dismiss in August 2015.
 Also, the State of Georgia filed a brief as amicus curiae.
-The Company will vigorously defend the lawsuit.
+The parties have reached a settlement in principle.